dwyl/image-classifier/README.md

 #### The HNSWLib Index

 This library works with an **[index struct](https://www.datastax.com/guides/what-is-a-vector-index)**.
-We instantiate the Index file via a file in a GenServer.
+We instantiate the Index file via a file in a `GenServer` which holds the index in the state.
-Because we are deploying with Fly.io, we need to persist the Index file in the database because the machine - thus its attached volume - is pruned when inactive.

-We endow the vector space with a `:cosine` pseudo-metric.
 When the app starts, we either read or create this file.
 The file is saved in the "/priv/static/uploads" folder.
+The GenServer runs also all the client calls to the index.

+Because we are deploying with Fly.io, we need to persist the Index file in the database because the machine - thus its attached volume - is pruned when inactive.

+It is crucial to save the correspondance between the Image table and the Index file to retrieve the correct images.

+We therefor disable a user to load several times the same file as otherwise, we would have the several indexes for the same picture.
+This is done with a SHA computation.

+Since computations using models is a long run process, and since several users may interact with the app, we need several steps to ensure that the information is synchronized between the database and the index file.

+We also endow the vector space with a `:cosine` pseudo-metric.

 Add the following GenServer file: it will load the Index file, and also provides a client API to interact with the Index which is hold in the state of the GenServer.

 This solution works for a single node.

-It is crucial to save the correspondance between the Image table and the Index file to retrieve the correct images.

 ```elixir
 # /lib/app/knn_index.ex